OmniSharp/omnisharp-sublime/README.md

         "solution_file": "./testconsoleprj.sln"
     }

- Once the `sublime-project` is set up and saved follow the below:
+ Once the `YOURPROJECT.sublime-project` is set up and saved follow the below:

     Close Sublime (YMMV but this seems to be the best way to open the .sublime-project)

     Open Sublime

-    Click `Project -> Open Project`, and select your .sublime-project file
+    Click `Project -> Open Project`, and select your YOURPROJECT.sublime-project file

 ## C# language-specific settings